equivalent/scrapbook2/archive/blogs/2017-11-28-lesson-learned-after-trying-elixir-as-a-ruby-developer.md

 > Yes, we are still working with object User, but the code behind
 > `#can_delete?` and `#process_data` is written in functional way.
 >
-> When I say "functional way" I don't mean abolish all object and state.
+> When I say "more functional way" I don't mean abolish all object and state.
 > Just keep it where it's relevant.

-Another example would be if the data was co

 ### Conclusion